 You should make your choice with three factors in mind: time to adapt; deployment speed; and employer/client business requirements.

-Developers rank Angular as their second framework bet, which is reflected by the 208,149 websites that are using it.
+Developers rank Angular as their second framework bet, which is reflected by the 300,000 websites that are using it.
 While there’s a wide appreciation for its pre-build functionality, the tool’s complexity makes it harder to implement.
 Angular’s rules force disciplined programming so that the code produced in TypeScript can be scaled-up with no confusion.
-Once you become an adept, you’ll find that Angular is a collaborative framework with many command-line hacks for the deployment, optimization, and maintenance of your web platform.
+Once you become adept, you’ll find that Angular is a collaborative framework with many command-line hacks for deployment, optimization, and maintenance of your web platform.

-Whether you choose React or Angular, we wish you the best luck with your next project.
+Whether you choose React or Angular, we wish you the best of luck with your next project.
 Share in the comments what you are looking to build.